Itsme-aniketghosh/aide_summer/Lab06-nn-transformers/Lab06-lecture-guide.md

    - "[What is ChatGPT Doing…And Why Does it Work?](https://writings.stephenwolfram.com/2023/02/what-is-chatgpt-doing-and-why-does-it-work/)" | [📁 Local File](./Tutorials/What%20Is%20ChatGPT%20Doing.md)
    - Understanding transformer architecture and LLM behavior

-## Class Schedule
+## Lab Schedule

 ### Intro (5 minutes)
-- Review pre-class materials
+- Review pre-lab materials
 - Overview of neural networks and transformers

 ### Session 1: Perceptron by Hand (20 minutes)